marcanuy/simpleit.rocks/docs/git/tutorials/_posts/2016-01-02-showing-untracked-files-in-status-after-creating-new-directories-in-git.md

 	showuntrackedfiles = all
 ~~~

-Or we can add that manually
+Or we can just add the above code manually to `~/.config`.

 ## References